Yuvraj Odedra

-Yuvraj Jivabhai Odedra (born December 1997) is an English former first-class cricketer.
+Yuvraj Jiva Odedra (born November 1997) is an English former first-class cricketer.

-Odedra was born at Leicester in December 1997.
+Odedra was born at Leicester in November 1997.
 He was educated in Leicester at St Paul's Catholic School, before going up to Cardiff Metropolitan University.
 While studying at Cardiff, he made a single appearance in first-class cricket for Cardiff MCCU against Somerset at Taunton in 2019.
-He took two wickets in the match, dismissing Pakistan batsman Azhar Ali in both Somerset innings'.
+He took two wickets in the match, dismissing Pakistan batsman Azhar Ali in both Somerset innings.
 In addition to playing first-class cricket, Odedra also played minor counties cricket for Wales Minor Counties in 2018, making a single appearance in the Minor Counties Championship.